raycastly/texture-ripper/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: "✨ Feature Request"
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----
+description: "Suggest an idea to improve Texture Ripper"

+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for suggesting an improvement!
+        Please fill out the sections below to help us understand your idea better.
+        - Keep one idea per request.

+  - type: textarea
+    attributes:
-**Is your feature request related to a problem?
-Please describe.**
+      label: "Is your feature request related to a problem?"
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: "Describe the problem you’re facing.
+Example: 'I'm always frustrated when…'"
+      placeholder: "It's not possible to copy a single texture and use it in another program."
+    validations:
+      required: true

+  - type: textarea
+    attributes:
-**Describe the solution you'd like**
+      label: "Describe the solution you’d like"
-A clear and concise description of what you want to happen.
+      description: "What do you want to happen?"

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+      placeholder: "Add a 'copy' button to copy the selected texture to clipboard."
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: "Describe alternatives you’ve considered"
+      description: "What other solutions or workarounds have you thought about?"
+      placeholder: "Exporting each texture separately."

+  - type: textarea
+    attributes:
+      label: "Additional context"
-Add any other context or screenshots about the feature request here.
+      description: "Add any other context, references, or screenshots about the feature request."